openhab/openhab-addons/bundles/org.openhab.binding.iotawatt/README.md

 | requestTimeout  | long    | The request timeout to call the device in sec. | 10      | no       | no       |

 ## Channels

+The binding detects configured inputs and outputs and creates channels for them.

 | Channel             | Type                     | Read/Write | Description                     |
 |---------------------|--------------------------|------------|---------------------------------|